euphoria0-0/Neural-Causation-Coefficient/README.md

-# NCC
+# Neural Causation Coefficient

-PyTorch unofficial implementation of NCC (neural causation coefficient) in the paper ["Discovering Causal Signals in Images"](https://arxiv.org/abs/1605.08179).
+An unofficial PyTorch implementation of Neural Causation Coefficient (NCC) in the paper, ["Discovering Causal Signals in Images"](https://arxiv.org/abs/1605.08179).

 ## Requirements